Back to all blogs

 2. Track your symptoms and lifestyle factors like stress and sleep.

-3. Consider a structured snapshot through a Blue Horizon test if you need more detail to guide your next conversation with a professional.
+3. Consider a structured snapshot through a Blue Horizon test if you need more detail to guide your next professional consultation.

 FAQ